dderos3/Thermo_Phys_Scripts/README.md

-# Thermo-Phys_Scripts
+# Thermo_Phys_Scripts
- A collection of scripts to analyze systems in terms of their thermodynamic proporties.
+A collection of scripts to analyze systems in terms of their thermodynamic properties.